-- All fire control and fighting facilities shall be installed following county government fire masters requirements and approval. - The dwellers shall be encouraged to be aware of requisite actions basic first aid to take in case of fire outbreaks. - The proponent shall ensure that all firefighting equipment are strategically positioned, regularly maintained and serviced vii.
-Energy demand and conservation: - a) Electrical appliances: - All the appliances shall be switched off when not in use.
-Operations of electrical equipments shall be optimized so that energy is not wasted.

-• There shall be provided fire hazard signs such as no smoking signs, directions to exit in case of any fire incidence; and emergency contact numbers shall be provided.
+- All fire control and fighting facilities shall be installed following countygovernment fire masters requirements and approval. - The dwellers will be encouraged to be aware of requisite actions basic first aid to take in case of fire outbreaks. - The proponent will ensure that all firefighting equipment are strategically positioned, regularly maintained and serviced - There shall be provided fire hazard signs such as no smoking signs, directions to exit in case of any fire incidence; and emergency contact numbers shall be provided.